kodmasin/fiskpy/README.md

 ## Changelog
+### Version 0.8.0
+  * switch from pyxmlsec to signxml
+  * FiksInit class changes, not back compatible
+  * small change in setup.py - now using setuputils

 ### Version 0.7.5
   * Bug - response object with errors not handeled correctly, instead only http error 500: Internal Server Error was returned - fixed using requests module